2-5B-1: STATEMENT OF LEGISLATIVE INTENT; REGULATION:

-The license of a pawnbroker who has not engaged in any pawn activity for a period of ninety (90) consecutive calendar days shall be subject to revocation by the city council unless the pawnbroker has received specific approval of the council giving permission to close or to stay closed, but such total time shall not exceed one year from date of approval.
+The license of a pawnbroker who has not engaged in any pawn activity for a period of ninety (90) consecutive calendar days shall be subject to revocation by the city unless the pawnbroker has received specific approval or permission to close or to stay closed, but such total time shall not exceed one year from date of approval.
 (Ord.
-405, 7-22-2008, eff.
-8-15-2008)
+477, 12-10-2013, eff.
+12-31-2013)

-Every pawnbroker licensed under the provisions hereof shall provide a safe place for the keeping of the pledges received by him and shall have sufficient insurance on the property held on pledges, for the benefit of the pledgors, to cover the pledgors' loss in case of destruction by fire.
+Every pawnbroker licensed under the provisions hereof shall provide a safe place for the keeping of the pledges received by them and shall have sufficient insurance on the property held on pledges, for the benefit of the pledgors, to cover the pledgors' loss in case of destruction by fire.
 This policy shall be made payable, in case of loss, to the proper authority, for the benefit of the pledgors, as their interest may appear, which policy shall be deposited with such proper authority.
 (Ord.
-405, 7-22-2008, eff.
-8-15-2008)
+477, 12-10-2013, eff.
+12-31-2013)

 2-5B-38: LIABILITY INSURANCE WHEN MOTOR VEHICLES ARE PAWNED: